 If you want to lowering the amount of an installment due we always advice using the add discount button instead of simply changing the item amount.

-1. By clicking on the payment plan, administrators will see a full breakdown of the plan.
+By clicking on the billing plan, administrators will see a full breakdown of the plan.

 Let's say you created your billing plan and realized you forgot a few installments.
 Adding a charge is an easy way to rectify the plan without having to create a new one.

-1. To add an additional installment to the plan, click on the plan to reveal the details.
+To add another installment to the plan, click on the three dots next to the plan

 How to rectify an overdue account